tradle/why-hypercore/FAQ.md

 - IPFS project has produced solid core libraries, like libp2p, solving many of the same issues as Hypercore's Hyperswarm.
 - IPFS has implementations in a number of languages, while Hypercore is only in JavaScript.
 Rust implementation was recently started and hopefully will lead to overall health of Hypercore, forcing better documented specs and more test-suits.
 - IPFS team runs a number of public servers that help make the network more usable.

+### Does Hypercore have a community?

+Yes.
+Community is very active and helps newcomers and developers building on Hypercore.
+[Join it on Discord](https://discord.com/invite/ga5hxGf), open [issues on Github](https://github.com/mafintosh/hypercore), and follow core developers on Twitter [@mafintosh](https://twitter.com/mafintosh), @pfrazee, and @andrewosh.

 ### Why Hypercore is not yet mainstream?